eunices/masters-thesis-code/2020-08-31-jsa-type-v2-ch2/readme.md

 # Notes

-TODO:
-- intro: one para
+# Tasks done in 2021

-DONE 14/01/2021 - methods: diagnostics
+DONE 07/01/2021 Check that new model code is the same as the old Sedie code DONE 14/01/2021 - methods: diagnostics
-- results/discussion: diagnose halictidae probs / re run model & add text for discussion
+TODO Results/discussion: diagnose halictidae probs / re run model & add text for discussion TODO Intro: one para
-- discussion: hurdle model and bsts
+TODO Discussion: hurdle model and bsts

+# If there is time

+- Should learn how to simulate data to test if model is a good fit as [here](https://dev.to/martinmodrak/taming-divergences-in-stan-models-5762)
+- Read posterior predictive checks as [here](https://mc-stan.org/docs/2_25/stan-users-guide/simulating-from-the-posterior-predictive-distribution.html)

 ## Steps to run on HPC for Chapter 2